Knee Treatment at TLM

 While knee conditions generally affects the elderly, some conditions affect young people as well, such as knock knees, bow legs and knee hyperextension.
 If you have been experiencing constant or recurring knee pain over a prolonged period of time, you should seek professional help as soon as possible.
 This is especially so if you can observe visible deformities of your knee.
 Common ailments of the knee include:

-TLM offers orthotic treatments for the above listed conditions as well as other musculoskeletal conditions that cause knee pain or knee deformities.
+TLM offers orthotic treatments for the above listed conditions as well as other musculoskeletal conditions using TLM's orthotic technology.
 If you suspect you have a knee problem, schedule an appointment with our centre to see how we can help you.

 Common Knee Conditions & Treatments